boshek/bclaws/laws/statute/M/Mental_Health_Act.md

   - (g) [Repealed 2004-45-116.]

-  - (h) if a director, releasing a patient under section 37, transferring or accepting the transfer of a patient under section 35 or 38 or recalling a patient under section 39 in a manner not contrary to the regulations;
+  - (h) if a director, releasing a patient under section 37, transferring or accepting the transfer of a patient under section 35 or 38 or recalling a patient under section 39 in a manner not contrary to the regulations made under section 43;

-  - (i) providing in a manner not contrary to the regulations the care, supervision, treatment, maintenance or rehabilitation of a patient on leave or transferred to an approved home under section 37 or 38.
+  - (i) providing in a manner not contrary to the regulations made under section 43 the care, supervision, treatment, maintenance or rehabilitation of a patient on leave or transferred to an approved home under section 37 or 38.

 ## Offence